• Skip to primary navigation

 Miscarriage: Women Sharing from the Heart, by Marie Allen & Shelley Marks

-A compilation of over 100 stories of women talking about their experiences.
-Advice for partners, family and professionals
+A compilation of over 100 stories of US women talking about their experiences.
+This book is rather old now, but still relevant for today – Advice for partners, family and professionals

 Footer